nightbot/docs/timers/usage.md

 - **Less is More** - Keep your amount of timers and the length between timers showing reasonable.
 Chatters do not like being spammed.

 - **Change them up** - Don't be afraid to change a timers message, either to new changes such as a Twitter post or a link to a shirt your trying to advertise, change the content frequently.
-And with [message variables](https://docs.nightbot.tv/?search=variables) you can set messages that update automatically.
+And with [Variables](https://docs.nightbot.tv/commands/variables) you can set messages that update automatically.